A Murder in Yunnan: The Unsolved Killing of a British Diplomat on China’s Southwestern Frontier

 Who did kill British diplomat Augustus Raymond Margary on the remote China-Burma frontier in 1875?

 It could have been agents of the Burmese king, eager to stop the British from undermining his own country’s trade with China; or local Chinese, scared that Margary was spearheading a British invasion from Burma.
-Some suspected a plot going right back to the xenophobic Chinese governor, Cen Yuying, or perhaps Margary had simply run foul of bandits – and how was a tribute envoy of Burmese elephants involved?
+Some suspected a plot going right back to the xenophobic Chinese governor, Cen Yuying.
+Or perhaps Margary had simply run foul of bandits – and how was a tribute envoy of Burmese elephants involved?

 Against a background of colonial arrogance and cultural incomprehension, A Murder in Yunnan unpicks the complex tangle of official reports, rumour, suspicions and unreliable newspaper rants clouding the facts behind Margary’s killing – an event which brought Britain and China to the brink of war.

-ISBN: 9789887674917 Categories: , Tags: , , Brand:
+ISBN: 9789887674917 Categories: , Tags: , ,

 Description